Kevindevin11/bentube/readme.md

 Ben-Tube is a program developed to watch **Ben 10** directly from the terminal.

+---

+# Legal Disclaimer

+This program does not host or store any video content.
+All videos are sourced from third-party video hosting websites.
+It is just a terminal based cli app.

+If you own the copyright to any content listed by this program, please contact us at [valentari@proton.me] with the relevant links.
+Your request will be processed within **3 business days**.

 ## Usage

 **Note:** Node.js, npm, and **VLC** or **Totem** are required.
 Videos can be played using VLC, Totem, or the default browser.
 VLC and browsers are supported on all platforms.
 By default, the program uses the default browser.